Author: Guest blogger

 My mood still continued to be low as I was going through an extremely difficult time anyway.
 Negative impulsive thoughts were still quite frequent and vivid in my mind, but I tried very hard to put these aside to try and focus on feeling better in myself.

-After about six months, I stopped taking medication because I wasn’t feeling much benefit from it and my psychiatrist and I agreed it would be a good idea to focus on therapy.
+After about six months, I stopped taking medication because I wasn’t feeling much benefit from it.
+My psychiatrist and I agreed it would be a good idea to focus on therapy.

 Changing to citalopram